2022 changes to the building regulations for extensions (Part L)

 Consequential improvements already forms part of work to commercial buildings, and basically requires a percentage of the overall budget to improve the existing building as well, not just the extension.
 On most projects this occurs anyway as energy improvements can come from boiler upgrades, lighting etc as well as insulation, so in my mind would have been a useful tool in improving existing building stock.

 For new dwellings or higher standards such as PassiveHaus then the whole system is just, if not more, important than the individual elements.
 Think of a really warm jacket with terrible stitching and gaps – you lose too much to the gaps than you save by increasing the thickness of the warm bits.
 On extension work calculating and measuring the whole building+extension is generally regarded as too difficult / onerous as the existing building will have too great an influence.
-On really good designs or exemplar projects the whole house will be considered and measured so the best approach can be taken.
+On really good designs or exemplar projects and refurbishment works then the whole house will be considered and measured so the best approach can be taken.

 For reference as of July 2022, (remember the lower the number the better), all in W/m²K: